The Ben, Will & JD Hayes-trained Cox...

 For the most part, the Caulfield Guineas barrier draw won’t have much of an effect on a horse’s chances unless they draw beyond barrier 8.
 Beyond barrier 8 things get difficult and horses have struggled to win from there, in which case you should consider putting your favourite horse in a box trifecta with a few selections rather than placing a win bet.

-From 2006 – 2015 just two Caulfield Guineas winners saluted from a double-digit barrier draw with Whobegotyou (11 of 16) in 2008 and Press Statement (14 of 16) in 2015.
-Barrier one is the most successful Caulfield Guineas barrier in recent times producing three winners since 2009.
+From 2006 – 2016 just two Caulfield Guineas winners saluted from a double-digit barrier draw with Whobegotyou (11 of 16) in 2008 and Press Statement (14 of 16) in 2015.
+Barrier one is the most successful Caulfield Guineas barrier in recent times producing four winners since 2009 including Divine Prophet (2016).
 Backing youngsters drawn the inside alley then is a good Caulfield Guineas betting tip.

 Current Caulfield Guineas Tips